 Our faculty is actively engaged in many local, national and international-level research efforts that greatly impact economic development and environmental quality.
 Our faculty specialties include environmental engineering, geotechnical/geoenvironmental engineering, hydrosystems engineering, structures, sustainable engineering and transportation/pavements.
 Undergraduate students have the opportunity to get involved in research while pursuing their degree through the Fulton Undergraduate Research Initiative.

-The Civil Engineering undergraduate program at ASU is fully accredited by ABET, Inc. The following are the Civil Engineering undergraduate program educational objectives within three years of graduation.
+The following are the Civil Engineering undergraduate program educational objectives within three years of graduation.

 - Our graduates will be employed as engineers or will be enrolled in (or have graduated from) engineering or professional graduate school.